 The Lancaster-Lebanon Intermediate Unit (LLIU) Board of Directors consists of 22 members from the IU's constituent school districts.
 The LLIU Board members are school district board members who are elected by the public and are appointed to the LLIU Board by the member school districts' Boards of Directors.
 Hempfield School District is responsible for appointing one of these members.
 The LLIU Board has decision-making authority, the power to designate management, the ability to significantly influence operations, and primary accountability for fiscal matters.
-The School District contracts with LLIU for special education services for School District students.
-The amount paid for these services in the year ended June 30, 2023, was approximately \$6,400,000.
+The School District contracts with LLIU for educational, technology, and other administrative services for the School District.
+The amount paid for these services in the year ended June 30, 2024 was approximately \$6,200,000.
+At June 30, 2024, outstanding payables to LLIU were \$240,055.

 The School District provides transportation services to other LEAs through LLIU.
-The School District invoiced LLIU during the year ended June 30, 2023, for transportation and other services in the amount of \$74,000.
-Other recoverable expenses billed to LLIU, during the year ended June 30, 2023, were \$87,000.
+The School District invoiced LLIU during the year ended June 30, 2024, for transportation and other services in the amount of \$98,000.
+School District personnel are contracted to LLIU for extended school-year programs.
+Reimbursements for salary and benefits were approximately \$149,000 for the year ended June 30, 2024.
+Other recoverable expenses billed to LLIU during the year ended June 30, 2024 were \$1,880.
+At June 30, 2024, outstanding receivables from LLIU totaled \$9,029.

 Complete financial information for LLIU can be obtained from the Administrative Office at 1020 New Holland Pike, Lancaster, PA 17601.